xu-jerry/LAHacks2021/README.md

-# LAHacks2021
+# Caligo

-Chrome extension created for LA Hacks 2021.
+Chrome extension created for LA Hacks 2021, over the course of a week.

 ## Usage